-4.5 Air
+4.6 Air

 This section describes the existing air environment that may be affected by the proposal.
-The following topics may be addressed (note - the topics are not an exhaustive treatment of all possible air or impacts).

 A description of the existing air shed environment should be provided having regard for particulates and gaseous and odorous compounds.
-The background levels and sources of suspended particulates, SOx, NOx, and any other major constituent of the air environment that may be affected by the proposal should be discussed.
+The background levels and sources of suspended particulates, SO_x, NO_x, volatile organic compounds (VOCs), and any other relevant constituents of the air environment that may be affected by the proposal should be discussed.